 The older you get, the more you hear about the elusive compound interest.
 Everyone knows it’s a good thing, but how does it really work?
+Our credit counseling advice is to learn about it.
 Let’s go through some examples to find out the answer.

 Compound Interest Explained

 Simply put, compound interest is interest on the interest you’ve already built.
 As you earn interest, it gets added to the pot.
 But there is always interest ahead.
 So it keeps going and going and going.
 This process can go a long way in turning your investment into retirement savings.

 Many people assume that compound interest only applies for retirement savings and long-term goals.
 However, if you have a short-term savings goal, compound interest can still help.
 Let’s say you save $1,000 per year in a savings account that pays you 3% interest compounded annually.
 The example below shows you how much you will have after 5 years.
 Therefore, you will earn $468.41 in interest!
 The longer you keep saving the more interest you will earn.

 5 Year Savings Example

 Year 2: $1,030 + $1,000 deposit + $60.90 interest= $2,090.90

 Year 3: $2,090.90 +$1,000 deposit + $92.73 interest= $3,183.63